 You must pass year two in order to progress to year three.
 Your second-year marks count one third towards your final degree classification.

-You will take four modules from this group.
+You will take four optional modules.

 Political Communication, Public Relations and Propaganda